Quezler/glutenfree/mods_2.0/090_circuit-connector-placement-helper/README.md

 Also, you'll need to set the shadow offset yourself to something pretty, this mod only offers variation and offset.

 Usage:
-- grab the blueprint book with `/circuit-connector-placement-helper` (place in inventory to keep it)
+- grab the blueprint book with `/circuit-connector-placement-helper`
 - rotate to cycle between the 40 connectors (both through the book and once placed)
 - use the arrow keys to nudge it into place (hold shift to nudge further)